Check back to this page for updates as new data become available from the California Energy Commission and Johns Hopkins Coronavirus Resource Center.

 COVID and Oil

 COVID-19 is causing unprecedented short-term change in our energy system (1).
 These charts track oil refining rates in California and new COVID cases in its domestic fuels market—California, Arizona, Nevada and Oregon—on a weekly basis since January 2020.
-The first COVID-19 lock downs on the U.S. West Coast started in the week ending March 20 (week 12 in the charts).
+The first COVID-19 lock downs on the West Coast started in the week ending March 20, 2020 (week 12 in the charts).

-Statewide crude refining rates fell by 4.1 million barrels per week, or 35 percent, from March 20 to May 1 (weeks 12–18 in the crude refining chart above).
-Then, as the pandemic raged on and the recovery faltered, refining rates roughly mirrored new case rates through summer and autumn (weeks 27–46, see chart above).
-Overall, California refineries processed 25 percent less crude oil from March 21 through November 13, 2020 than they did in the same 34 weeks of 2019.
+Statewide crude refining rates fell by 4.1 million barrels per week, or 35 percent, with the preventive spring lockdowns (weeks 12–18 in the crude refining chart above).
+Then, as the pandemic raged on and the recovery faltered, refining rebounds reversed twice.
+Rebounding crude refining rates fell again as new case rates spiked in summer (weeks 27–30), and fell again as new case rates stopped declining in autumn and began a worse winter spike (weeks 37–55).
+Overall, California refineries processed 26 percent less crude oil in the 43 weeks from March 21, 2020 to January 15, 2021 than they did in the same 43 weeks of the year before that period.

 Changes in gasoline and jet fuel are driving changes in total refining rates.
 See total statewide production of each major petroleum engine fuel in the fuels refining chart below.